oracle/python-cx_Oracle/doc/src/session_pool.rst

 .. method:: SessionPool.close(force=False)

-    Close the session pool now, rather than when the last reference to it is released, which makes it unsable for further work.
+    Close the session pool now, rather than when the last reference to it is released, which makes it unusable for further work.

     If any connections have been acquired and not released back to the pool this method will fail unless the force parameter is set to True.